Stealth-R-D-LLC/stealth-key-tool/README.md

 # Introduction

-The **stealth-key-tool** package is a high level wrapper around some of the most critical functionality for heirarchical deterministic (HD) wallets.
+The **stealth-key-tool** package is a high level wrapper around some of the most critical functionality needed for heirarchical deterministic (HD) wallets.
 The primary goal of this package is to provide a secure means to derive private keys, addresses, and other essential information from HD mnemonics (typically 12, 18, or 24 word secret phrases).

 Towards this goal of security, all dependencies for this package are either (1) part of the Python 3 standard distribution or (2) fully contained within